Norfolk Coast Path: Hunstanton to Cromer

 Hunstanton to Cromer in 4 Days Walking Code: PNC5

-The coastal part of the route has two options of 3 days walking (4 nights) and 4 days walking (5 nights).
+The coastal section of the route has the option of 3 or 4 days walking.
 With some great walking along beaches, through salt marshes and nature reserves, this is a great walk for nature lovers.
 An easy to follow path interspersed with quaint fishing villages and seaside towns with stalls selling fresh seafood along the way.

 If you have the time available it is worth choosing this option, the low mileage each day allows you plenty of time to look around the towns, beautiful beaches and nature reserves along this spectacular coast.